codes-org/codes/src/models/networks/model-net/doc/README.dragonfly.txt

 LP represents an individual router or node and each time-stamped message represents a packet sent to/from a node/router.

-2- Configuring ROSS dragonfly network model
+2- Configuring CODES dragonfly network model
 CODES dragonfly network model can be configured using the dragonfly config file (currently located in codes-net/tests/conf).
 To adjust the network size, configure the MODELNET_GRP section of the config file as well as the 'num_routers' parameter in the PARAMS section in